I Thought I Had It All…Til I Found Myself Carrying It All.

 Most days, I was just trying to make it from morning to night without falling apart in front of my kids.

-I lived in exhaustion sleep couldn’t touch—emotions I couldn’t name, and questions of whether it was postpartum depression, hormones, burnout, early perimenopause… or all of it at once.
+I lived in exhaustion sleep couldn’t touch—emotions I couldn’t name, and questions I didn’t have language for.

-I would often cry in the shower—the only place I could fully let go.
-The only place I could cry without trying to hold it together.
+I would often cry in the shower—the only place I could fully let go, even though I wasn’t alone.

 Two infants in car seats in the bathroom with me, while a potty-training toddler called for me on the other side of the curtain as I stood under running water, trying to steady myself long enough to keep going.